-The Dobre Brothers are trying to be the next Mister Rogers — if Mister Rogers rapped about being ‘lit’
+The Dobre brothers are trying to be the next Mister Rogers — if Mister Rogers rapped about being ‘lit’

 When you try to peer past the backflips to find out what more the brothers have to give, this is when you realize that the Dobre brothers can be very quiet.

 The brothers are most comfortable speaking kinetically.
 Acrobatics are a shared language in the Dobre home.
-Their mother, Aurelia, who is Romanian, was an Olympic medalist in gymnastics.
-Their father, Boz Mofid, who is Iranian, was a gymnastics coach.
+Their mother, Aurelia, a Romanian immigrant, was an Olympic medalist in gymnastics.
+Their father, Boz Mofid, who came from Iran, was a gymnastics coach.
 The brothers still shoot some of their videos at the gym he runs in Maryland.

 Lucas and Marcus, the youngest and most famous, are identical twins.
 Lucas is the one with the mole on his cheek.
 When there’s not a camera on, their older brothers do most of the talking.
 Cyrus, the oldest, has a master’s degree in strategic communication.
 In interviews, he’s the one who remembers to mention that the brothers are on tour (doing a traveling version of the Dobre Olympics).
 Darius is the one who likes Marvel movies, who seems to really mean it when he said he loved teaching autistic kids at his parent’s gym as a teen.
 His brothers joke that Darius is the one most likely to get arrested.
 (None of them are likely to get arrested.)